 The development of the Rochford District Youth Assembly to feed into the Essex-wide Youth Assembly is one of the actions that will be undertaken through the Community Strategy.
-Young people have in the past have had a very limited input into the planning process.
+In the past, Young people have had a very limited input into the planning process.
 The Youth Assembly will be able to represent the views of young people in the district, acting as a medium through which the youth of the District can voice their concerns on a variety of issues including planning and development.